 - Whether the parent(s) or guardian(s) consent to the emancipation;

-- Whether the minor will be able to provide for him/herself financially;
+- Whether the minor will be able to provide for themself financially;

-- Whether the minor is mature and knowledgeable enough to manage his/her own affairs without parental assistance; and
+- Whether the minor is mature and knowledgeable enough to manage their own affairs without parental assistance; and

 After a decree of emancipation, the minor is for most intents and purposes an adult.
-He or she can legally:
+They can legally: